Attractions in Chartres

 Just behind the cathedral, in the former Bishop’s Palace, is the Fine Arts Museum.

-Erected in the 17th and 18th centuries, the museum houses an important collection of paintings, sculptures, enamels and documents that relate to the town’s history.
+Erected in the 17th and 18th centuries, the museum houses a significant collection of paintings, sculptures, enamels, and documents that relate to the town’s history.

 Nearby is the International Stained-Glass Centre, with exhibits of this art form.
 It also has a magnificent basement wine cellar with three vaulted 13th-century Gothic aisles.